-Water & Agriculture Policy Manager
+Water Policy Director

 Megan defends Michigan's environment and human health by shaping water policy decisions in the state Capitol.
 She does so by researching, developing and analyzing policy proposals; by educating elected and state officials; by developing and executing strategy campaigns; and by advocating to protect Michigan’s wetlands and waters.
+She also guides Michigan's government on water use and withdrawal policies as an appointee of the Water Use Advisory Council.

 The Delta Charter Township resident comes to MEC with 12 years of combined experience at two Audubon Societies.
 She began as an Everglades science advocate and policy associate at Audubon Florida, where she coordinated with scientists and other allies to advance restoration projects like increasing freshwater flows to Florida Bay.
 She then moved to New Jersey Audubon as a conservation associate and a policy director.
 There, she played a crucial role in passing an open space preservation ballot measure; managing and coordinating policy campaigns with allies; and advancing legislative measures beneficial to wildlife.